joinpursuit/8-0-technical-curriculum/03-react/react-router/readme.md

-# Props and Component Structuring
+# Using React Router to Create Page Views

 React allows us to build UI (User Interfaces) for websites with components.
 Front-end frameworks like React are known as SPAs (Single Page Applications), and so far, that's what we've been building - single pages with a lot of functionality.
 As we've been building React Apps, you may have noticed that we can't use the URL or forward/back buttons in the browser.
 So if we wanted to have an `about` page and a `main` page, we could only use conditional rendering, and if we wanted to send someone a link to the `about` page, we can't.
 We'd have to send them to the main page and then tell them to click on the `about` page.